0xgioser/Polygon-Improvement-Proposals-1/README.md

 - The topic is technical in nature.
 - The topic involves the Polygon protocols at a low-level.
 This means that specific Dapps are generally not allowed as topics.
 - The topic should not be philosophical.
-The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
+The Builders' meetings are not meant to decide philosophical contentious issues that should be decided by the community.
 There are exceptions to this, but generally, these topics distract from more productive technical discussion.

 ## Who Can Attend